stephenlepisto/wixtoolsetexamples/README.md

 2. EULA page with Next button
 3. Setup Type page with Typical, Custom, and Complete buttons
    1. Selecting Typical jumps to Ready to Install page
-   2. Selecting Custom jumps to a Product Feature list with option to change the Destination Folder with Next button
+   2. Selecting Custom jumps to a Product Feature list, with option to change the Destination Folder, and the Next button
       1. Selecting Next jumps to the Ready to Install page
    3. Selecting Complete jumps to the Ready to Install page
 4. Ready to Install page with Install button